Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Inverse Cartier transform over a truncated Witt ring

 \section{Inverse Cartier transform over a truncated Witt ring}

-In this section, we first construct a lifting of the inverse Cartier transform of Ogus-Vologodsky \cite{OV} over the truncated Witt ring $W_n=W_n(k), n\geq 2$.
-Then this lifting is used to define a Higgs-de Rham flow over $W_n$ (Definition \ref{HDRFn}).
-The ultimate goal is to show the equivalence between the category of periodic Higgs-de Rham flow over $W_n$ and the category of strict $p^n$-torsion Fontaine modules (Theorem \ref{periodic corresponds to FF module over a truncated witt ring}). \\
+The inverse Cartier transform of Ogus-Vologodsky \cite{OV} has played a pivotal role in the notion of a (periodic) Higgs-de Rham flow in characteristic $p$.
+In order to obtain the analogous notion of (periodic) Higgs-de Rham flow over a truncated Witt ring, we need to construct a lifting of the inverse Cartier transform.
+In this section, $X_n$ is a smooth scheme over $W_n$ and $X_{n+1}$ is a $W_{n+1}$-lifting of $X_n$. \\

-Constructing a lifting of the (inverse) Cartier transform of Ogus-Vologodsky is an interesting problem itself.
-An anonymous referee has kindly pointed to us that the work of A. Shiho \cite{Shiho} is related to our construction.
+An anonymous referee has kindly pointed to us that the work of A. Shiho \cite{Shiho} is related to our construction below.
 Recall, for each $n\in \N$, $S_n=\Spec\ W_n$ and $F_{S_n}: S_n\to S_n$ the Frobenius automorphism.
-In loc. cit.
-Shiho constructs a functor from the category of quasi-nilpotent Higgs modules on $X_n^{(n)}$ to the category of quasi-nilpotent flat modules on $X_n$, where $X_n$ is a smooth scheme over $W_n$ and $X_n^{(n)}=X_n\times_{F_{S_n}^n}S_{n}$, under the assumption that $X_n^{(m)}=X_n\times_{F_{S_n}^m}S_{n}, 0\leq m\leq n$ admits a smooth lifting $X^{(m)}_{n+1}$ to $S_{n+1}$ and the Frobenius liftings $F_{n+1}^{m}: X^{(m-1)}_{n+1}\to X^{(m)}_{n+1}$ over $S_{n+1}$ exist.
-His functor is a nice $p$-adic reincarnation of the notion of $\lambda$-connection from complex differential geometry.
-However, the assumption on the Frobenius lifting is very restrictive for a proper $W_n$-scheme.
-For example, a smooth projective curve over $W_2$ admits no Frobenius lifting if its genus is greater than one.
-In view of this fact, Shiho's functor does not quite meet our original purpose of producing representations of $\pi_1(X_K)$ from Higgs modules.
-Rather, our construction is inspired by the fact that Ogus-Vologodsky's construction extends the theory of $p$-torsion Fontaine modules (see \S4 \cite{OV}, see also \cite{SXZ}, \cite{LSZ}).
-We have worked out a generalization for sub $p^n$-torsion Fontaine modules in \cite{SZPeriodic} and the current construction is then a further generalization (without assuming the existence of an ambient $p^n$-torsion Fontaine module). \\
+In \cite{Shiho} Shiho constructs a functor from the category of quasi-nilpotent Higgs modules on $X_n^{(n)}$ to the category of quasi-nilpotent flat modules on $X_n$, where $X_n$ is a smooth scheme over $W_n$ and $X_n^{(n)}=X_n\times_{F_{S_n}^n}S_{n}$, under the assumption that $X_n^{(m)}=X_n\times_{F_{S_n}^m}S_{n}, 0\leq m\leq n$ admits a smooth lifting $X^{(m)}_{n+1}$ to $S_{n+1}$ and the Frobenius liftings $F_{n+1}^{m}: X^{(m-1)}_{n+1}\to X^{(m)}_{n+1}$ over $S_{n+1}$ exist.
+The functor is a nice $p$-adic reincarnation of the notion of $\lambda$-connection in complex differential geometry.
+However, the assumption on the Frobenius lifting is very restrictive for a projective $W_n$-scheme, which is however the basic assumption to formulate the semistability for Higgs modules.
+For example, a smooth projective curve over $W_2$ admits no Frobenius lifting once its genus is greater than one.
+Our construction was inspired by the fact that Ogus-Vologodsky's construction extends the theory of strict $p$-torsion Fontaine modules (see \S4 \cite{OV}, see also \cite{SXZ}, \cite{LSZ}).
+We have worked out a generalization for sub strict $p^n$-torsion Fontaine modules in \cite{SZPeriodic} and the current construction is then a further generalization (without assuming the existence of an ambient strict $p^n$-torsion Fontaine module). \\